Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 8. Sensory Activities for Autistic Teenagers: Knitting, Crocheting or Stitching

-Knitting, crocheting, and stitching can be satisfying and fun sensory activities for autistic teenagers for several reasons.
+Knitting, crocheting, and stitching can be satisfying and fun sensory activities for autistic teenagers for several reasons, drawing on principles of art therapy.

-I know many autistic teenagers who enjoy crafting as a soothing activity, and who do it alongside friends as a structured and low pressure way on interacting.
+I know many autistic teenagers who enjoy crafting as a soothing activity, and who do it alongside friends as a structured and low pressure way of interacting.

 These activities give us a variety of textures and sensations, such as the feeling of yarn or thread, the movement of the hands, and the repetitive sound of the needles or hook moving.